 (AP) -- Toyota Motor Corp. says it has developed a way of steering a wheelchair by just detecting brain waves, without the person having to move a muscle or shout a command.

 A remote controlled helicopter has been flown through a series of hoops around a college gymnasium in Minnesota.
-It sounds like your everyday student project; however, there is one caveat… the helicopter ...
+It sounds like your everyday student project; however, there is one caveat… the helicopter was controlled ...

 Devices allowing people to write letters or play pinball using just the power of their brains have become a major draw at the world's biggest high-tech fair.

 NeuroSky wants gamers to start using their brains.
 The start-up that specializes in technology to measure brainwaves was at the Electronic Entertainment Expo here this week showing videogame titans how they can go beyond ...

 Now you really can reach out and touch someone through the Internet, with the help of a wearable robot designed by a husband-and-wife team of scientists based in Japan.

 Japan plans to develop "mind-reading" robots and consumer electronics that can be controlled by thought alone and hopes to market them within a decade, the Nikkei daily reported Thursday.